Lonnie Mack: Mack's role in the evolution of rock lead guitar

 Southern rock (Allman Brothers) lead guitarist Warren Haynes expressed a similar assessment:

 Guitar players, true musicians, and real music fans realize that Lonnie was the Jimi Hendrix of his time.
 Between the era of Chuck Berry and the era of Hendrix there were a handful of guitar players like Lonnie Mack who were making ground-breaking music that paved the way for the [lead guitar] Revolution.
 People like Dickey Betts and Stevie Ray Vaughan would tell you that without Lonnie they wouldn't be who they were.
 That goes for all of us.

 Mack's 1963 debut album has been called "the first of the guitar hero records" for its introduction of flashy, technically challenging melodies and runs to rock guitar solos.
 As such, it is said to have begun rock guitar's "modern" era.
 In 1980, "Memphis" (1963) led Guitar World magazine's list of rock guitar's top-five "landmark" recordings, ahead of entire albums by Jimi Hendrix, Eric Clapton, Elvin Bishop, and Mike Bloomfield, whose own blues-infused solos had exemplified rock's lead guitar "revolution" of the late 1960s.

 According to The New York Times, Mack's guitar style was "a seminal influence on a long list of British and American" rock guitar soloists.
-Guitarists who have identified Mack as a major or significant influence include Stevie Ray Vaughan (blues rock), Jeff Beck (blues rock, jazz-rock), Neil Young (hard rock; country-tinged folk rock), Ted Nugent (hard rock), Dickey Betts (Southern rock), Warren Haynes (Southern rock), Ray Benson (Western swing), Bootsy Collins (funk), Adrian Belew (impressionist rock), Wayne Perkins (multi-genre), and Tyler Morris (multi-genre).
+Guitarists who have identified Mack as a major or significant influence include Stevie Ray Vaughan (blues rock), Jeff Beck (blues rock, jazz-rock), Neil Young (hard rock; country-tinged folk rock), Ted Nugent (hard rock), Dickey Betts (Southern rock), Warren Haynes (Southern rock), Ray Benson (Western swing), Rick Derringer (hard rock; blues rock), Bootsy Collins (funk), Adrian Belew (impressionist rock), Wayne Perkins (multi-genre), and Tyler Morris (multi-genre).
 According to a variety of sources, Mack similarly influenced guitarists Joe Bonamassa (blues rock), Eric Clapton (blues rock), Duane Allman (Southern rock), Gary Rossington (Southern rock), Steve Gaines (Southern rock), Dan Toler (Southern rock), Mike Bloomfield (blues rock), Jerry Garcia (psychedelic rock), Jimi Hendrix (psychedelic blues rock), Keith Richards (blues rock), Jimmy Page (blues rock), and Danny Gatton (blues rock; jazz rock).

 Mack said: "It's a great honor to be able to [inspire other artists].
 What you do in this business, your whole thing is givin' stuff away.
 But that makes you feel good, makes you feel like you've really done something."